What Good Consulting Looks Like in 2025

 Read more →Migrate from KissMetrics to Customer.io

-Limetree, like a lot of companies out there, rely on KissMetrics to get insights on their users.
-We track lots of events and try to make sense out of them.
+Limetree, like a lot of companies out there, relied on KissMetrics to get insights on users.
+We tracked lots of events and tried to make sense of them.

-With all this data there is still on flaw.
-We can easily segment our customers and create amazing charts, but we cannot reach them.
-KissMetrics does not help here; their data is fairly close and there is no API available.
+With all this data there was still one flaw.
+We could easily segment customers and create useful charts, but we could not reach them.
+KissMetrics did not help here; the data was fairly closed and there was no API available.

 Read more →ChillOut Everyday Player